sudormrfbin/toasts/README.md

         .
 ```

 Toasts gets Github notifications using a Personal Access Token.
-Create one with
+Create one
-.................................................. permissions.
-Then set the
+[here](https://github.com/settings/tokens) with permission to read notifications.
-environment variables `GH_UNAME` to your Github username and `GH_TOKEN` to the
+Then set the environment variables `GH_UNAME` to your Github username and `GH_TOKEN` to the
 access token you just created (it is possible to authenticate using your Github
 password; just set `GH_TOKEN` to your password). <!-- security - use password as token -->